-- oversee development and administration of the Company's executive compensation plans; - set the compensation of the CEO and other executive officers; - review and approve the performance goals and objectives for the compensation of the CEO and other executive officers; - oversee the evaluation of the CEO and other executive officers; - have sole authority to retain and terminate the consulting firms engaged to assist the Committee in the evaluation of the compensation of the CEO and senior management; - consult with the CEO and advise the Board about senior management succession planning; and - review and approve employment, severance, change-in-control, termination and retirement arrangements for executive officers.
+- oversee development and administration of the Company's executive compensation plans; - set the compensation of the CEO and other executive officers; - review and approve the performance goals and objectives with respect to the compensation of the CEO and other executive officers; - oversee the evaluation of the CEO and other executive officers; - have sole authority to retain and terminate the consulting firms engaged to assist the Committee in the evaluation of the compensation of the CEO and other executive officers; - be directly responsible for oversight of the work of the compensation consultants, including determination of compensation to be paid to any such consultant by the Company; - conduct an independence assessment of any compensation consultants, including consideration of the six independence factors required under SEC rules and NYSE listing standards; and

+· review and approve employment, severance, change-in-control, termination and retirement arrangements for executive officers.

-The Compensation Committee is also responsible for reviewing and discussing the Compensation Discussion and Analysis (CD&A) with management, and has recommended to the Board that the CD&A be included in the Company's Proxy Statement (beginning on page 22) and incorporated by reference in the Company's 2011 Annual Report on Form 10-K. The CD&A discusses the material aspects of the Company's compensation objectives, policies and practices.
-The Compensation Committee's report appears on page 44 of this Proxy Statement.
+The Compensation Committee is also responsible for reviewing and discussing the Compensation Discussion and Analysis (CD&A) with management, and has recommended to the Board that the CD&A be included in the Company's Proxy Statement (beginning on page 24) and incorporated by reference in the Company's 2012 Annual Report on Form 10-K. The CD&A discusses the material aspects of the Company's compensation objectives, policies and practices.
+The Compensation Committee's report appears on page 46 of this Proxy Statement.